danisztls/arc-neon/DEVELOPMENT.md

-## 1.0
+## ToDo
+- Update screenshots
 - Submit to AUR
-- Update vscode theme
+- Update vscode theme and submit to store
-- Update screenshots
-- Move to GitLab

-# Future
 - Package for Debian/Ubuntu
 - Package for RHEL/Fedora
-- Submit theme to gnome-looks
-- Submit new vscode theme to store
 - Merge improvements from upstream